- Make/Cancel an Appointment

 Format the proposal so that it is easy to read.
 Use headings to break the proposal up into sections.
 If it is long, include a table of contents with page numbers.

-Title page: The title page usually includes a brief yet explicit title for the research project, the names of the principle investigator(s), the institutional affiliation of the applicants (the department and university), name and address of the granting agency, project dates, amount of funding requested, and signatures of university personnel authorizing the proposal (when necessary).
+Title page: The title page usually includes a brief yet explicit title for the research project, the names of the principal investigator(s), the institutional affiliation of the applicants (the department and university), name and address of the granting agency, project dates, amount of funding requested, and signatures of university personnel authorizing the proposal (when necessary).
 Most funding agencies have specific requirements for the title page; make sure to follow them.

 Abstract: The abstract provides readers with their first impression of your project.
 To remind themselves of your proposal, readers may glance at your abstract when making their final recommendations, so it may also serve as their last impression of your project.
 The abstract should explain the key elements of your research project in the future tense.
 Most abstracts state: (1) the general purpose, (2) specific goals, (3) research design, (4) methods, and (5) significance (contribution and rationale).
 Be as explicit as possible in your abstract.
 Use statements such as, “The objective of this study is to …”